-- · Blaze engine.
-Supported without restrictions. - Spark engine.
+- Blaze engine.
+Supported without restrictions. - · Spark engine.
 Supported without restrictions in batch mappings.
-Not supported in streaming mappings. - Databricks Spark engine.
-Not supported.
+Not supported in streaming mappings. - · Databricks Spark engine.
+Supported without restrictions.

 Lookup Transformation in a Non-native Environment

 The Lookup transformation processing in a non-native environment depends on the engine that runs the transformation.